Hmm … how to do that?

 How will you and I work together make me successful in this role?

-This may tell you a lot about the manager’s style.
+This may tell you a lot about the boss’s management style and what kind of support and training you’ll get.

 In order for us to work well together, what should I always do, and on the other hand what should I never do?